thecbp/P8105_final/report.md

 Comparing number of death and SSI cases side by side with each health condition, we see a nearly symmetric heatmap.
 There are fewer cases under patients that actually got SSI or died from the operation, so it is difficult to conclude any direct relationship between health condition and surgery outcome.
 Intrestingly, we can see that there are a great number of successful cases for patients with sleep apnea, specific carbohydrate diet, and hypertension related ot SSI.

-### How is surgical time distributed across the dataset?
+### How is surgery time distributed across the dataset?

 Tang pointed out that SSI is associated with long surgery times.
 This makes sense since patients are more likely to get infected the longer they're under the knife.
 We'll look at the distribution of surgery times in the dataset to see if there's any outliers.